 Name Description Banshee A music application to play online radio, stream music from the Internet and online music services and to listen to your collection of music files (alternative to iTunes).
 Banshee also manages podcasts, portable players and can rip CDs.
 Brasero A CD/DVD burning application.
 Brasero can also make audio CDs from multimedia files.
-Videos Totem video player VLC media player A video player, notorious for being able to play most video files available on the Web.
+Sound A tool to change volume and sound events Videos A multimedia application which is associated with most video and audio files (alternative to Microsoft Media Player) VLC media player A video player, notorious for being able to play most video files available on the Web.